-Typically, an EDM mailing list is made up of people who have visited your site and opted to sign up for your newsletter, or entered it when making a purchase or filling out a form on your site.
+Typically, an eDM mailing list is made up of people who have visited your site and opted to sign up for your newsletter or entered their email address when making a purchase or filling out a form on your site.

 What is lead generation?

 Lead generation is the process of collecting and gathering leads – aka potential customers – through marketing efforts.
 For example, if you ask a user on your website to fill out a form that includes their email address, that’s a type of email lead generation.

 Similarly, if you send that user a follow-up email with more information about your business, you’re doing what’s called ‘lead nurturing’.
 In other words, you’ve generated the lead and now you’re taking the next step to encourage them to become a customer.

 In the context of eDMs, lead generation usually involves: